Value converters (pipes)

 Morse Code Converter

-Converts text to Morse code.
+Transforms text into Morse code.

 import { valueConverter } from 'aurelia';